40 Pages Posted: 15 Jan 2002 Last revised: 30 Dec 2016

 Date Written: January 10, 2002

-This is a complex topic, requiring several careful steps to evaluate correctly.
-To gauge the risk premium for stocks relative to bonds, we need an expected real stock return and an expected real bond return.
+The goal of this article is an estimate of the objective forward-looking U.S. equity risk premium relative to bonds through history — specifically, since 1802.
+For correct evaluation, such a complex topic requires several careful steps: To gauge the risk premium for stocks relative to bonds, we need an expected real stock return and an expected real bond return.
 To gauge the expected real bond return, we need both bond yields and an estimate of expected inflation through history.
 To gauge the expected real stock return, we need both stock dividend yields and an estimate of expected real dividend growth.
-Accordingly, we go through each of these steps, in reverse order, to form the building blocks for the final goal: an estimate of the objective, forward-looking equity risk premium, relative to bonds, through history.
+Accordingly, we go through each of these steps.
+We demonstrate that the long-term forward-looking risk premium is nowhere near the level of the past; today, it may well be near zero, perhaps even negative.

 Suggested Citation: Suggested Citation

 Arnott, Robert D. and Bernstein, Peter L., What Risk Premium is 'Normal'?
 (January 10, 2002).
 Financial Analysts Journal, Vol. 58, No. 2, March/April 2002, pp. 64-85..
 Available at SSRN: https://ssrn.com/abstract=296854 or http://dx.doi.org/10.2139/ssrn.296854

 By Pu Shen